Taigei-class submarine: Development

-The development of the Taigei class was conducted from a variety of researches aimed at developing new and improved submarine components to improve the capabilities of "next-generation submarines" that will operate in the 2020s and beyond.
+The development of the Taigei class was conducted with the intent of developing new and improved technologies to improve the capabilities of next-generation submarines that will operate in the 2020s and beyond.

 Early studies (2004)

-In 2004, an evaluation was made on researching next-generation submarine systems based on capability requirements: dive speed, stealth, etc. The research involved utilizing simulation technologies to optimize the most efficient design for the submarine and analyze its cost-effectiveness.
-The technical data obtained would be used to aid in the design and construction of the new submarine class.
-The project reflected that the submarines would be introduced in the 2020s and that the research is conducted between 2005 and 2008, while in-house testing occurs between 2007 and 2009.
-A total of ¥800 million were used to fund project.
+In 2004, research began to explore the capabilities of the future Taigei class.
+The research involved simulations to optimize the most efficient design for the submarine and analyze cost-effectiveness.
+Research was conducted between 2005 and 2008, and in-house testing occurred between 2007 and 2009.
+A total of 800 million Yen were used to fund the project.

-In 2005, evaluations for next-generation submarine sonar and air-independent propulsion (AIP) system were initiated.
-The first project aimed to develop a new sonar array with improvements in weight reduction, power saving and detection ability in response to improved quietness of future ships and submarines.
-The second projects aimed to develop new AIP system to extend underwater sustainability for future submarines.
-The new sonars were to be introduced to next generation submarines operating from 2020s onward.
-Likewise, the new AIP systems will allow the submarines to expand their operational areas, including responding in shallow waters.
-Research on both components were carried out between 2006 and 2008 and tested between 2008 and 2009.
-A total of ¥1.5 billion and ¥2.5 billion yen were allocated for the sonar and AIP system projects.
+In 2005, evaluation and testing of next-generation submarine sonar and air-independent propulsion (AIP) system was initiated.
+A new sonar array was developed with reduced weight, power consumption, and detectability to meet the requirements of the improved low noise profile of future ships and submarines.

+Further research on both components were carried out between 2006 and 2008, and tested between 2008 and 2009.
+A total of 1.5 billion yen and 2.5 billion yen was allocated for the sonar and AIP system projects.

 Future equipment evaluation (2006)

-In 2006, an evaluation of anti-detection and shock-resistant submarine structures was conducted.
-The project involved researching propeller and hull shape designs to reduce noise generation while improving the submarine's structure for better noise reduction and impact resistance.
-The research advocated for next-generation submarines to utilize a floating floor structure; the floorboards are attached to the inner shell through a buffering mechanism designed to prevent vibrations inside the submarine from transmitting to the water, where they could be detected.
+In 2006, tests of anti-detection and shock-resistant submarine structures were conducted.
+Propeller and hull shape designs were researched to reduce noise generation while improving the submarine's structure for impact resistance.
+The research advocated for next-generation submarines to utilize a floating floor structure; where the deck is attached to the inner hull through a buffering mechanism designed to dampen vibrations from inside the submarine.

 A secondary purpose of this buffering research is to protect against and mitigate shocks coming from outside the submarine.
-A prototype was developed between 2007 and 2011 and tested from 2010 to 2014.
-A total of ¥400 million was allocated to fund the project.
+A prototype was developed between 2007 and 2011, and was tested from 2010 to 2014.
+A total of 400 million yen was allocated to fund the project.